How to Visit the Champagne Region of France

-We offer four ways of visiting the Champagne region for a day from Paris:
+We offer many ways of visiting the Champagne region for a day from Paris:

 Afterward, you can enjoy lunch in town, take the train to Epernay or Reims for a second tasting, or head back to Paris.
 Don’t worry, taking the train is easy between Epernay and Reims, and besides, we’ll give you detailed instructions just in case you drink too much Champagne!
 No matter what level of tour you choose, do treat yourself to a couple of bottles to bring back to Paris for a picnic along the Seine, or back home.
 If it lasts that long, that is.